Margaret has a bachelor's degree in International and European Studies. She has thoroughly studied global economy, history and development.

 Mexico is the winner in the field of hard work, steadily ranking first on the list of the world's most hardworking countries, with an average of 2148 hours per worker both in 2017 and 2018 and of 2137 in 2019.
 Mexico has also the 15th economy in the world, making this country the second-largest economy in Latin America.
 Due to the fact that many Mexicans receive less education, and therefore acquire lower skills and knowledge, most of them turn to the workforce.

 What About the Countries With the Lowest Average Annual Hours Worked?

-Due to the fact that Germany has the 4th largest economy of the world, many would be surprised to know that this country is also the one with the lowest average annual hours worked per person.
+Due to the fact that Germany has the 4th largest economy in the world, many would be surprised to know that this country is also the one with the lowest average annual hours worked per person.
 In 2017, it had an average of 1360 hours, while in 2018, 1363 hours per worker.
-Germany is followed by Denmark, Norway, Netherlands and Iceland.
+Germany is followed by Denmark, Norway, Netherlands, and Iceland.

 |Country||Average Annual Hours Worked Per Worker in 2017||Average Annual Hours Worked in 2018||Average Annual Hours Worked in 2019|

 A country's economic growth is measured by the increase in its total output or real Gross Domestic Product (GDP).
 The GDP of a country is the total value of all final goods and services produced within it over a period of time.

 Why a Hardworking Population Doesn't Mean a Large Economy

 After seeing the above statistics, a fair question someone could ask is why, although a country has an extremely hardworking population, it doesn't achieve significant economic growth.